j-easy/easy-rules/README.md

 You are welcome to contribute to the project with pull requests on GitHub.

-If you found a bug or want to request a feature, please use the [issue tracker](https://github.com/j-easy/easy-rules/issues).
+If you find a bug or want to request a feature, please use the [issue tracker](https://github.com/j-easy/easy-rules/issues).

-For any further question, you can use the [Gitter](https://gitter.im/j-easy/easy-rules) channel of the project.
+For any question, you can use [StackOverflow](https://stackoverflow.com/questions/tagged/easy-rules) or [Gitter](https://gitter.im/j-easy/easy-rules).

 ## Awesome contributors